POSTS TAGGED: Google Play edition

 Though recent Moto G purchasers may be upset to learn that a new GPe version is available, there will undoubtedly be ports made in no time, and we’ll be sure to cover them here on the Moto G se. . .
 READ ON »

 [OTA Captured] Android 4.4.2 Rolling Out for the Sony Z Ultra Google Play Edition, Fixes Uninstall and Security Bugs!

 Posted December 17, 2013 at 05:00 pm by Will Verduzco

 We first got word that 4.4.2 was being released to the Sony Z Ultra Google Play edition earlier today, when XDA Forum Member cob2004 posted a few screenshots and detailed his experiences with the update.
 In addition to bumping up the Android version to 4.4.2, the 444.1 MB full install OTA also fixes a few of the very annoying bugs plaguing the device including not being able to access security settings and not being able to uninstall apps.

 Along with the update, Sony has also released the corresponding open source files for KOT49H.
 These come in at a healthy 534 MB and can be downloaded over on Sony’s Developer World.

-Posted December 14, 2013 By: Will Verduzco
+Posted December 14, 2013 at 01:30 pm by Will Verduzco

 Just yesterday, we wrote about how the HTC One Google Play edition had started to receive its Android 4.4.2 OTA and how the update links were captured for your sideloading pleasure.
 At that point, we knew it was only a matter of time before the same would be said for the Samsung Galaxy S 4 GPe.
 Now, that time is here, and the update has begun rolling out to SGS4 GPe devices everywhere.